help-me-mom/ng-mocks/README.md

 // The second parameter can be a class or an array of classes
 // we want to mock: Modules, Components, Directives, Pipes, Services
 // and tokens.
+// The third parameter can be a class or an array of classes
+// we want to exclude: Modules, Components, Directives, Pipes, Services
+// and tokens.
-// If there is a module in the second argment, then its guts will be
+// If there is a module in the second parameter, then its guts will be
-// mocked excluding things from the first parameter. const ngModuleMeta1 = ngMocks.guts(Component, ItsModule);
+// mocked excluding things from the first parameter.
+// Any parameter might be `null` if we need to skip it. const ngModuleMeta1 = ngMocks.guts(Component, ItsModule);
 const ngModuleMeta2 = ngMocks.guts(
   [Component1, Component2, Service3],
-  [ModuleToMock, DirectiveToMock, WhateverToMock]
+  [ModuleToMock, DirectiveToMock, WhateverToMock],
+  [ServiceToExclude, DirectiveToExclude]
+);
+const ngModuleMeta3 = ngMocks.guts(
+  null,
+  ModuleToMock,
+  ComponentToExclude
 );

 // Returns an attribute or structural directive which belongs to